Davonne007-TX/road-to-uxe/README.md

 - React Router: A library for declaratively managing navigation and routing in React applications, allowing for the creation of single-page applications with multiple views.

+## Contributing

+Contributions/feedback to this project are welcome!
+If you have ideas for improvements, bug fixes, new features, please open an issue or submit a pull request.
+There is also a project board under Projects within the repository.

 ## Getting Started

 To get started with this project, follow these steps:

 - Clone the repository

-## Contributing

-Contributions to this project are welcome!
-If you have ideas for improvements, bug fixes, or new features, please open an issue or submit a pull request.
-There is also a project board under Projects within the repository.
+- Create your own branch
+- Make changes, push to Github
+- Submit a pull request for review